noahsadude/Learning-Journal/JS.md

 `console.log(first + ' ' + last);`

--An example of variable based concatenation
+- An example of variable based concatenation